 Sometimes Winnmere homes quivered due to an extremely loud siren, at any ol’ time of day, even 2 a.m.
 Why?
 That was the “alert” signal, usually due to an imminent visit from another Nike operation.
 Nobody ever had the excuse, “I didn’t hear the siren, sir.”

 Why did the missile program fold?
 When the ICBM came along, the threat of an airplane bombing went away, and so did the missiles.
 Some Nike Hercules sites, with more potent missiles, stayed online through the early 70s, but the Nike Ajax sites dismantled by the early 60s.
+As the program was winding down, Burlington’s Chamber of Commerce held a “Pageant of Progress” expo at Memorial School in 1959, to showcase the flourishing tech scene in Burlington.
+This included a missile on display in the school hallway.
 If you attended Burlington’s Memorial Day parades in the late 50s to early 60s, you probably witnessed a Nike missile on a trailer, rolling down Cambridge Street.
 The last hurrah.